dschavesjr/generator_iubenda/README.md

 <h4>Search of Tags</h4>
 All tags are found using regex scan.
 It's to be more fast and guarantee all of tags will be found.

-<h3>Time Spent, Future Updates and Final Considerations</h3>
-It's really hard to say how many time the application took, because it was developmented on weekend with alot of intervals (go to restaurant, mall, church and take care my sons).
-But I estimate between 5 and 6 hours.

-If I have more time, I would create a web application with CRUD to Sections, Clauses and Templates.
-A document class and create the document to download as a PDF.

-As a final consideration I want to say that I had never tried to use rspec with pure ruby (without rails).
-I had to study to understand how the setup would be, but I discovered that it is actually quite simple. :)